raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-Choose the colours that will represent each of the following types of energy:
+You are now going to choose the colours that will represent each of the following types of resources:
 - nonrenewable
 - wind
 - solar